WillCode4Food87/StreamlightUI/README.md

 - **Type Hints**: All functions include type annotations for better code quality
 - **Caching**: `st.cache_data` is used in reports view to avoid expensive re-computation
 - **Keyboard-Safe IDs**: All widgets have explicit `key` parameters
-- **No Custom CSS/JS**: Uses Streamlit's built-in theming and components only
+- **Minimal Custom CSS**: Inline styles enhance the layout while staying dependency-free

 ## License